Introduction

 Here are some key tax incentives:

-• Pioneer Status:ย This incentive is available to companies engaged in specific industries.
+- Pioneer Status: This incentive is available to companies engaged in specific industries.

-It grants tax holidays of up to five years, depending on the type of industry and location.
+It grants tax holidays of up to five years, depending on the type of industry and location. - Investment Allowances: Companies investing in qualifying plant and machinery can claim an investment allowance.

-This allows businesses to deduct a percentage of their capital expenditure from taxable income.
+This allows businesses to deduct a percentage of their capital expenditure from taxable income. - Export Incentives: Companies that export goods may qualify for additional deductions or credits.

-• Double Taxation Agreements (DTAs):ย Nigeria has entered into DTAs with several countries.
+This promotes international trade and enhances revenue generation. - Double Taxation Agreements (DTAs): Nigeria has entered into DTAs with several countries.

-• Capital Gains Tax Incentives:ย Certain exemptions apply to capital gains tax for specific asset classes.
+These agreements help prevent double taxation on income earned in foreign jurisdictions. - Capital Gains Tax Incentives: Certain exemptions apply to capital gains tax for specific asset classes.

 Understanding this can help corporations during asset sales.